 One of the concerns that patients often have before therapy is “bad trips” or negative experiences during their sessions.
 These are much less common in the therapeutic setting, where psychedelic therapists are trained to mitigate harm and guide patients.
 Patients should be aware that negative experiences do happen.
 But we’ve found that with proper integration therapy, even “bad trips” can be transformative and therapeutic .

-There’s also some concern around substance abuse in psychedelic therapy.
+There’s also some concern around substance misuse in psychedelic therapy.
 This risk is mitigated by closely supervised therapy.
 Patients can only access psychedelics through their licensed clinician.
-Patients who struggle with active substance abuse or have a history of dependency may not be appropriate for psychedelic therapy.
-Learn more about psychedelics abuse and how to prevent it in patients on our blog.
+Patients who struggle with active substance use problems or have a history of dependency may not be appropriate for psychedelic therapy.
+Learn more about psychedelics misuse and how to prevent it in patients on our blog.

 Therapists can mitigate risks by educating themselves and undergoing harm reduction training.
 Check out our free harm reduction course if you’re interested in guiding psychedelic experiences.